OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 | WebsitePort | 2000    | Test          |
 | WebsitePort | 3000    | Production    |

-The new model that we wanted to introduce to our users was that a variable can have multiple values.
+The new model that we're introducing to our users is that a variable can have multiple values.
 Users can declare which values they want to use in different scopes.
 Since all of the values are associated with the same variable, they will use the same variable name at execution time.

 | Variable    | Values             |
 |-------------|--------------------|
 | WebsitePort | (1000 for Development), (2000 for Test), (3000 for Production) |

-We started off by only changing the UI to reflect this new model which meant that we could maintain backwards compatibility for the API.
-This meant that we were simply grouping variable by name in the UI, which many users found to be confusing at first.
+We started by changing the UI to reflect this new model which meant that we could maintain backwards compatibility for the API.
+This meant that we were simply grouping variables by name in the UI, which many users found to be confusing at first.

 ![Original variable groups](variables-grouping-old.png "width=500")

 A common complaint was that the name was missing for certain variables.
-It is easy to see why users thought that this was the case, because at first glance the main functional difference between the new Variable Editor and the old Variable Editor appeared to be that variable names were sometimes missing.
+It is easy to see why users thought this was the case, because at first glance the main functional difference between the new Variable Editor and the old Variable Editor appeared to be that variable names were sometimes missing.

-We ended up iterating on this design a few times, and came up with a new design which emphasised that we are showing multiple values and scopes for variables.
+We ended up iterating on this design a few times, and came up with a new design which emphasized that we're showing multiple values and scopes for variables.
 There is now a separate "header" row in the Variable Editor for each variable that has multiple values.
-This also solved another problem that we had: we now had a sensible place to put an overflow menu that contained actions that were specific to the whole variable, rather than the individual values.
+This also solved another problem that we had; we now had a sensible place to put an overflow menu that contained actions that were specific to the whole variable, rather than the individual values.

 ![Improved variable groups](variables-grouping-new.png "width=500")